Grim-/OutwardSuperSimpleExample/README.md

 Special Thanks, in no particular order

-Sinai - of the Modding discord and Creator/Maintainer of SideLoader - without which ALL modding, would be magnitudes more difficult, the impact SideLoader has on the Outward Modding community cannot be understated.
+Sinai - of the Modding discord and Creator/Maintainer of SideLoader - without which ALL Outward modding, would be magnitudes more difficult, the impact SideLoader has on the Outward Modding community cannot be understated.

 I myself am nothing but a really enthusiastic amateur, I have been working on my own single player RPG for three years now and I have been working in Unity for a lot longer than that I tell you this to give you some context, that the sheer of amount of effort and love that has gone into SideLoader is honestly *staggering*.